psychemedia/island-storynotes/wheatsheaf_duel.md

 A report that appeared in several locations, including the *Saint James's Chronicle* and the *London Courier and Evening Gazette*, repeated verbatim much of the text that also appeared in the *Star (London)* report, but also included further detail about what had happened on the evening of Thursday, July 8th, 1813, the night before the duel, as well as the character witness testimony, or lack of it.

 In particular, Blundell's mother-in-law appears to have got wind of trouble between Blundell and M'Guire, and called on a magistrate, Rev. Jon Barwis of Niton, to intercede.
-He finds M'Guire at the *White* Lion (the reference is perhaps given in error, referring instead to the *Red Lion*, just round the corner, and essentially behind the Wheatsheaf, in St. James' Square), and gets him to agree that he will not *issue* a challenge to Blundell.
+He finds M'Guire at the *White Lion*, at the corner of Barton Road and Coppins Bridge, next to where the Church on the roundabout is today, and gets him to agree that he will not *issue* a challenge to Blundell.
 He then summons Blundell, but on Blundell not turning up, Barwis seeks him out, where Blundell is in the company of Dillon and O'Brien.
 Blundell appears to have claimed that in some situations a duel was necessary, and Dillon implied that it might also be expected.
 On trying to deter the men from fighting, the response seems to be that if there is fighting, it won't take place in his jurisdiction.

-On the morning of Friday the 9th, Gilchrist'servant took a box into Newport from the barracks at Parkhurst, and then on to Carisbrook Castle, with Gilchrist and M'Guire, where they were then joined by Blundell and Hemming.
+On the morning of Friday the 9th, Gilchrist's servant took a box into Newport from the barracks at Parkhurst, and then on to Carisbrook Castle, with Gilchrist and M'Guire, where they were then joined by Blundell and Hemming.
 Hemming asked Gilchrist for a pistol, which appears to have been denied, and then Blundell instructed Hemming to get one of his own.
 Stood at a distance of 12 or 13 paces, both men took a shot on Hemming's word, but Blundell's pistol appeared to fail, and so he requested use of one of Gilchrist's.
 The seconds approached each of the duellists in turn, and each was then given a loaded gun of Gilchrist's.
 On firing, Blundell was hit.

 ```{admonition} On Keeping the Peace, August 1813
 :class: dropdown